microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-getrawremoteconnectionreports.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a Cloud PC's raw real-time remote connection report without any calculation, such as roundTripTime or available bandwidth, which are aggregated hourly from the raw event data.
+Get the raw real-time remote connection report for a Cloud PC without any calculation, such as roundTripTime or available bandwidth, which are aggregated hourly from the raw event data.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).